CopernicaMarketingSoftware/Documentation/Mailerq/4.1/mgmt-paused.md

-# Management Console: Paused deliveries
+# Management Console: Paused Deliveries

-The Paused deliveries view shows you exactly what email deliveries are currently paused.
+The Paused Deliveries view shows you exactly what email deliveries are currently paused.
 It shows which MTA is paused to which remote IP/domain and until when the delivery is paused, and allows you to resume them.
 You can manually pause email deliveries if necessary.
 Manually paused MTAs are shown